DrMadThrust/docs-swag-collection/files/chapters-7.md

   Insanity: 4 Potential: +1

   Reverse coyote demohyper bhop, fly for a bit and then end it off the same way you would end off ASS!
 Who would have thought that ASS and regular skip could become friends one day.
-Demo throught the spinner gap highly recommended, but in no way required.
+Demo through the spinner gap highly recommended, but in no way required.
 Shoutouts to Sleepy__Dan__ for inspiring me to lab this gem.
 </details>

 ---